SalesforceCommerceCloud/sfcc-ci/README.md

-job_id           | (String)    | The job to get the execution status for job_execution_id | (String)    | The job execution id to get the status for token            | (String)    | The Oauth token to use use for authentication success          | (Function)  | Callback function executed when getting the job execution status succeeded.
-The job execution details will be passed as only parameter to the success callback error            | (Function)  | Callback function executed when getting the job execution status failed.
-The error will be passed as only parameter to the error callback.
+job_id           | (String)    | The job to get the execution status for job_execution_id | (String)    | The job execution id to get the status for token            | (String)    | The Oauth token to use use for authentication callback         | (Function)  | Callback function executed as a result.
+The job execution details and the error will be passed as parameters to the callback function.

-**Returns:** (Object|Boolean) Execution details, if getting the job execution status succeeded and no success callback was used.
-Returns false, if the getting the job execution status failed and no error callback was used.
+**Returns:** (void) Function has no return value

 ***